Chapter 321 — Knowledge and Notice

 Action by Attorney General

-The Attorney General can take legal action to stop a foreign partnership from doing business illegally in Minnesota.
+The attorney general may bring a court action to stop a foreign limited partnership from transacting business in …

 321.0909